How often have you stared into the darkness of your bedroom, frustrated that once again you can’t fall sleep?

 - Sleep experts say that sleeping pills might make you fall asleep and stay asleep.
 However, they don’t guarantee you’ll get the right type of sleep.
-For example, they may reduce your quantity of deep restorative sleep (for more on this, read the article about why we sleep).
+For example, they may reduce your quantity of deep restorative sleep.

 - They can interact with other drugs, so you need to be careful if you’re on other medication.

 There are also reports which suggest that drinking alcohol at the same time as taking sleeping aids is very often a bad idea.
 I’ll cover some of these points in more detail later in the article.